+ESSER COLLABORATIVE

 TABLE OF CONTENTS

-ESSER Overview 1
+ESSER Overview

-ESSER Collaborative ELO Communities 2
+ESSER Collaborative ELO Communities

-Who We Served 3
+Who We Served

-All ESSER-Funded Sites 3
+All ESSER-Funded Sites

 Incubator Sites 3

 Accelerator Sites 4

 Sumer Site Locaations 4

-Survey Data 5
+Survey Data

-Student Survey Results 6
+Student Survey Results

-All ESSER-Funded Sites 6
+All ESSER-Funded Sites

-Incubator Sites 7
+Incubator Sites

-Accelerator Sites 8
+Accelerator Sites

-Parent Survey Results 9
+Parent Survey Results

-All ESSER-Funded Sites 9
+All ESSER-Funded Sites

-Incubator Sites 10
+Incubator Sites

-Accelerator Sites 11
+Accelerator Sites

 ESSER OVERVIEW

-The Elementary and Secondary School Emergency Relief Fund (ESSER) is a federal program administered by the Department of Education in response to the COVID-19 pandemic.
-The program provides emergency financial assistance to public school districts across the country.
+The Elementary and Secondary School Emergency Relief Fund (ESSER), administered by the U.S. Department of Education in response to the COVID-19 pandemic, provided emergency financial assistance to public school districts nationwide.

-On March 11, 2021, President Biden signed the American Rescue Plan (ARP) Act of 2021.
-The ARP Act includes funds for the ESSER III Fund that allows state and local education agencies to take additional steps for continued safe in-person instruction and to address unfinished teaching and learning to mitigate the pandemic.
+ESSER III funding allowed state and local education agencies to ensure safe in-person instruction, address unfinished learning, and support evidence-based, sustainable programs that mitigated the pandemic's impact on students.

-The ESSER III funding enables

-Nebraska school districts to

-promote safe school operations and

-equity-driven, sustainable,

-evidence-based programs to serve

-students, and to continue to

-strengthen teaching and learning.

-In May 2021, the State Board approved the creation of the ESSER Collaborative ELO in collaboration with Beyond School Bells (BSB), Nebraska's statewide afterschool and summer learning network and a program of the Nebraska Children and Families Foundation (NCFF) for the distribution and administration of the ESSER III program summer and expanded learning activities allocations.
-The NE Department of Education (NDE) serves as the fiscal agent of these grants, with support, technical assistance, and professional learning provided by NCFF-BSB.
+In May 2021, the State Board approved the creation of the ESSER Collaborative ELO in partnership with Beyond School Bells (BSB)- Nebraska's statewide afterschool and summer learning network and a program of Nebraska Children and Families Foundation (NCFF).
+This

-ESSER COLLABORATIVE ELO COMMUNITIES

-To identify highly impacted communities and sites, the NDE triangulated school identification (e.g., CSI, TSI, ATSI) and achievement data, COVID-19 impact, and measures of a community's ability to respond to crisis (social vulnerability index).
+collaboration supported the distribution and administration of ESSER III funds for summer and expanded learning programs.
+The Nebraska Department of Education (NDE) served as the fiscal agent, with NCFF-BSB providing technical assistance, support, and professional learning.
+ESSER COLLABORATIVE ELO COMMUNITIES To identify highly impacted communities and sites, the NDE triangulated school identification (e.g., CSI, TSI, ATSI) and achievement data, COVID-19 impact, and measures of a community's ability to respond to crisis (social vulnerability index).
 Sites include schools with preexisting after-school and summer school programs, and support to build new sites.
 Of those selected, 18 new programs operated summer programming in 2022.

 The highly impacted communities included were considered to be an incubator, accelerator, or accelerator with an incubator site.
 Incubator sites are newly developed programs and/or sites that do not receive 21st Century Community Learning Center funds.
 Accelerator sites are established programs and/or sites that receive 21st Century Community Learning Center funds in addition to ESSER funding.
 Lastly, Accelerator with Incubator sites are a combination of established programs and newly developed programs/sites.

-THIS IS A NEARLY \$11

-MILLION DOLLAR

-INVESTMENT TOWARD THE

-GROWTH OF EXPANDED

-LEARNING OPPORTUNITIES

-IN THE STATE OF

-NEBRASKA, AND A

-60% INCREASE

-IN FUNDS GOING TOWARD
+THIS IS A NEARLY \$11 MILLION DOLLAR INVESTMENT TOWARD THE GROWTH OF EXPANDED LEARNING OPPORTUNITIES IN THE STATE OF NEBRASKA, AND A 60% INCREASE IN FUNDS GOING TOWARD SUPPORTING AFTERSCHOOL AND SUMMER PROGRAMS.